 And though there continues to be conflicting studies on the topic, one study of breast cancer survivors from China and the US showed a significant association between soy and reduced breast cancer recurrence.

 Phytonutrients, found in abundance in soy, are also commended for helping to prevent disease and keep the body working properly.
 There are more than 25,000 phytonutrients found in plant foods - one of which is phytoestrogens!

 Soy is high in isoflavones, a type of phytoestrogen that has been linked with lower risks of endometrial cancer and bone loss in women.

-According to Dr. McDougall, any ‘anti-nutrients’ in soy are deactivated during cooking and fermentation, and its content of phytic acid has been shown to have anti-cancer effects in animal models for both colon and breast cancer.
+Any ‘anti-nutrients’ in soy are deactivated during cooking and fermentation, and its content of phytic acid has been shown to have anti-cancer effects in animal models for both colon and breast cancer.